Return to Index

 - Preventing complications

 Birth control pills regulate periods.
 Also, by causing the uterine lining to shed regularly, they reduce the risk of overgrowth or cancer.
 They also control abnormal hair growth and acne by suppressing androgen.
-Fertility drugs may be given instead to stimulate ovulation in women who want to become pregnant.
+Fertility drugs may be given to stimulate ovulation when a woman with PCOS is ready to become pregnant.